 Addition of Incremental Deficits that Result from Increases in the Carbon Intensity of Crude Oil to a Fuel Reporting Entity's Compliance Obligation.

-Incremental deficits for CARBOB or diesel fuel that result from increases in the carbon intensity of crude oil will be calculated and added to each affected fuel reporting entity’s compliance obligation for the compliance period in which the DeficitsIncremental20XXXD become effective, which will be the year following the year in which the CI20XXCrudeAve was established.
+Incremental deficits for CARBOB, diesel fuel, or fossil jet fuel that result from increases in the carbon intensity of crude oil will be calculated and added to each affected fuel reporting entity’s compliance obligation for the compliance period in which the DeficitsIncremental20XXXD become effective, which will be the year following the year in which the CI20XXCrudeAve was established.

-Incremental deficits for CARBOB or diesel fuel for each fuel reporting entity will be based upon the amount of CARBOB and diesel fuel supplied by the fuel reporting entity in each compliance period for which the DeficitsIncremental20XXXD are effective.
+Incremental deficits for CARBOB, diesel fuel, or fossil jet fuel for each fuel reporting entity will be based upon the amount of CARBOB, diesel fuel, and fossil jet fuel supplied by the fuel reporting entity in each compliance period for which the DeficitsIncremental20XXXD are effective.

 Process for Calculating the Annual Crude Average Carbon Intensity Value.